AbsaOSS/spline/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide versions of: Spline, Spark and Scala that were in use when the bug happened.

 ## Components State
-- [ ] ArangoDB running without errors
-- [ ] ArangoDB spline database initialized
-- Rest Gateway running and
-  - [ ] connects to ArangoDB
+Describe the state of different Spline components (Agent, REST or Kafka Gateway, UI, ArangoDB).
+- Where the problem manifests itself?
-  - [ ] there are no errors in logs
+- Are there any errors in logs?
-- Spline UI running and
+- Is ArangoDB initialized and contains data?
-  - [ ] connects to Rest Gateway consumer
-  - [ ] there are no errors in logs
+- Any other observations that you think might be important.

 ## To Reproduce
 Steps to reproduce the behavior OR commands run: